h20liquidity/neighbourhoods/scripts/script.md

 Wait for the transaction to be confirmed.

-You'll notice after transaction is confirmed that the order details are updated in the `DeployStrategy/orderDetails.json` file which will be used to deposit tokens.
+You'll notice after transaction is confirmed that the order details are updated in the `scripts/DeployStrategy/orderDetails.json` file which will be used to deposit tokens.

 #### Depositing NHT Tokens into vault.

 Deposit some tokens into the vault.
 First make sure that the wallet has enough number of tokens you want to deposit

-To deposit tokens run the following command in your shell
+To deposit tokens run the following command in your shell from the **root of the project**

 ```sh
 ts-node scripts/depositAmount.ts --to <target-network-name> --amount <NHT-Amount>